Zachary-Holden-Evraz/Zumbach_Merge/ReadMe.md

 is shown on the window, the program can be closed.

 *** Warning: closing the program without using the stop button first may corrupt the excel file.

+*** Warning: opening the excel file at any point while the program is running may corrupt it or even make it blank